HenrikBengtsson/jottr.org-blogdown/content/post/2020-11-04-have-trust-in-the-future.md

 * The majority of R packages are distributed through a single repository (CRAN)

-* CRAN requires that all R packages pass checks on past, current, and upcoming R versions, across operating systems (MS Windows, Linux, macOS, and Solaris)
+* CRAN requires that all R packages pass checks on past, current, and upcoming R versions, across operating systems (MS Windows, Linux, macOS, and Solaris), and on different compilers

 * New checks are continuously added to `R CMD check` causing the quality of new and existing R packages to improve over time